arn-c0de/InteractiveChecklists/docs/features/DATAPAD_FEATURE.md

 ## Overview
 DataPad is a live flight data display panel that receives real-time aircraft telemetry via UDP from DCS World through the `forward_parsed_udp.py` script.

-**Phase 1 (experimental):** This implementation represents Phase 1 of DataPad.
-Future phases will expand telemetry coverage and add visual and security improvements, including live animated aircraft visualizations based on flight attitude, a dedicated DataPad UI redesign, and a planned migration to encrypted transport (TCP or UDP with AES encryption).
+Phase 1 (experimental): This implementation represents Phase 1 of DataPad.
+Future phases will expand telemetry coverage and add visual and security improvements, including live animated aircraft visualizations based on flight attitude and a dedicated DataPad UI redesign.
+DataPad now supports AES-GCM encrypted UDP telemetry (AEAD) with a pre-shared key.
+See `docs/technical/AES_GCM_ENCRYPTION.md` for configuration and key setup.

 ## Architecture